chrgue/java-micro-benchmarks/README.md

 ```

 ###### Note:
-I was inspired by [this tutorial](http://www.baeldung.com/java-microbenchmark-harness).
+I was inspired by [this tutorial](http://www.baeldung.com/java-microbenchmark-harness) and [this repository](https://github.com/mle-enso/stackoverflow).